TimeMachine1994/081925-SvelteTweb/Old Docs01/091125-progress.md

 4. Database cleanup (optional maintenance)

 ## Summary
-The TributeStream V1 refactor is now complete and ready for deployment.
+The Tributestream V1 refactor is now complete and ready for deployment.
 All critical issues have been resolved, the simplified 3-role system is fully functional, deprecated features have been cleanly removed, and comprehensive audit logging provides transparency and security.
 The application is stable and ready for production use with the defined V1 scope.